clarkb21/PyBer_Analysis/README.md

 - Based on the above chart, urban cities have an median number of rides of 24, where suburban median is 17 and rural median is 6.
 Urban cities have a median number of rides 4 times larger than rural cities.
 - Urban city data did have one outlier city; suburban and rural cities had no outliers in the data
+- Urban cities accounted for over 68 percent of all rides

 ![Fig6](https://user-images.githubusercontent.com/104038813/178520752-7ed1a678-b88b-433c-b110-977adfc3dad5.png)